apache/carbondata/docs/mv-guide.md

        9. INVERTED_INDEX
        10. NO_INVERTED_INDEX
        11. COLUMN_COMPRESSOR
-   * Creating materialized view with select query containing only project of all columns of related table is unsupported.
+   * Creating materialized view with select query containing only project of all columns of fact table is unsupported.
      **Example:**
        If table 'x' contains columns 'a,b,c', then creating MV Index with below queries is not supported.